 '''

-xlv_mgr> detach -force plex vol2.data.0 badplex

-xlv_mgr> delete object badplex
+xlv_mgr> detach -force plex vol2.data.0 badplex xlv_mgr> delete object badplex

 '''

-If the deletion is successful at this point, go to the section "Physically Replace the Disk Drive" and continue with the procedure described there.
+If the deletion is successful at this point, go to "Physically Replace the Disk Drive" on page 91 and continue with the procedure described there.
 If the failed disk is unresponsive and the detachment fails, continue with step 3.